neilbrown/edlib/README.md

 information relevant to the task of that pane.
 A pane responsible for rendering part of a document might have marks identifying the start and end of the visible portion, and maybe even the start of each line in the visible portion.
-An ungrouped mark also has a reference to an arbitrary data structure which is understood by the pane which owns the group.
+A grouped mark also has a reference to an arbitrary data structure which is understood by the pane which owns the group.